 The forums strive to be non-partisan.

-The forums currently are held in the Capitol Club in Jackson.
+The forums currently are held at Hal and Mal's in Jackson.
 Frank Riley of the Stennis Institute of Government oversees the events with assistance from Emily Wagster Pettus of the Associated Press and Bobby Harrison of Mississippi Today.

 The forums began in the 1990s as an event solely for journalists to hear from and discuss issues with the state’s political leaders.
 But the format has morphed through the years and are now basically open to the public.
 Various people interested in state government attend the forums.
 Various restaurants and even offices around Jackson have been the site for the forums through the years, including at one point at the Mississippi Press Association headquarters.